Gabriel Moreno Preview, Player Props: Diamondbacks vs. Reds

-On Saturday, Gabriel Moreno (batting .378 in his past 10 games) and the Arizona Diamondbacks play the Cincinnati Reds, whose starting pitcher will be Fernando Cruz.
-First pitch is at 8:10 PM ET.
+On Sunday, Gabriel Moreno (batting .378 in his past 10 games) and the Arizona Diamondbacks face the Cincinnati Reds, whose starting pitcher will be Graham Ashcraft.
+First pitch is at 4:10 PM ET.

-He racked up two hits (going 2-for-4 with a triple and an RBI) in his last appearance against the Reds.
+He had two hits (going 2-for-4 with a triple and an RBI) in his last game against the Reds.

 Gabriel Moreno Game Info & Props vs. the Reds